 So far, my daughter has had 2 lessons which began with the teacher showing a short cartoon and virtual demonstration of the Go board.
 My daughter has been paired with another student of similar age.

 We bought this wooden 12″ 19 x 19 grid Go game board, which has great quality plus convenient drawers.
 With 361 points of intersection, this is the standard Go board size.
-While beginners often play on smaller 9×9 or 13×13 boards, during the trial lesson, my daughter was just moving the black and white stones on the computer.

 Although we were more than 10 minutes late to our first lesson (I totally lost track of time), the teacher was super nice and stayed longer to show us what we missed!
-We were so grateful for her grace!
+We were so grateful for her grace.

 Calligraphy 书法 / 書法

-For the past few months, my daughter has been taking Bilin Academy’s weekly calligraphy 书法 / 書法 class!
-Each class is 30 minutes long, and my daughter loves the private lesson!
+Each class is 30 minutes long, and my daughter loves the private lesson.
 The class begins with an overview of history and culture.

 The teacher shows different images and talks through the background and etymology of a Chinese character.

-Then, my daughter practices patiently improving her strokes over and over again.
+Then, my daughter practices improving her strokes over and over again.

-Now that I’ve seen her consistent excitement for the calligraphy class, I am thinking about getting her this calligraphy sumi brush, ink, and stone set.
+With her consistent excitement for the calligraphy class, I am thinking about getting her this calligraphy sumi brush, ink, and stone set.

 Chinese pictograph class